One of the five Stanford-Binet factors

 Visual-spatial processing is what you use when you mentally rotate a piece of furniture to see if it will fit through a doorway.
 When you imagine rearranging a room before you actually move anything.
 When you read a 2D map and follow it through 3D space.
 When you pack a suitcase efficiently.
 It is the cognitive factor most directly tied to engineering, architecture, surgery, dentistry, sculpture, mechanical design, and competitive chess.

-It correlates only loosely with verbal IQ, which is why the Stanford-Binet treats it as its own factor.
-Many people with very high verbal scores have ordinary visual-spatial scores, and vice versa.
-Some of the best engineers in history had famously average verbal abilities.
+It correlates only loosely with language ability, which is why the Stanford-Binet treats it as its own factor.
+Many people with very strong language skills have ordinary visual-spatial scores, and vice versa.
+Some of the best engineers in history were famously average with words.

 How it is tested on the Stanford-Binet

-On the SB5, visual-spatial processing is tested both verbally and nonverbally.
-Verbal items include position-and-direction tasks (follow this route from this starting point).
-Nonverbal items include form-board and form-pattern tasks: given a flat layout, which 3D shape does it fold into?
+On the SB5, visual-spatial processing is tested with a mix of item types.
+Some are position-and-direction tasks (follow this route from this starting point).
+Others are form-board and form-pattern tasks: given a flat layout, which 3D shape does it fold into?
 Given a set of pieces, can you assemble the target image?

 Our online assessment includes equivalent items, adapted for browser use.